100 Best Midwest Small-Town Getaways

 Heritage and Hollywood in Iowa

-Dyersville Check out the Field of Dreams movie site (left).
+Dyersville Check out the Field of Dreams movie site (pictured).
 The baseball diamond from the movie is still there, surrounded by fields of corn.
 The town also has farm toy, doll and woodcarving museums.
 Dyersville

 Pella Go Dutch with a gingerbread-trimmed downtown, pastries, a re-created village and 80,000 tulips blooming for a festival every May.
 Pella